Ashu-hub/All-About-Java/RESTWebServiceInterviewQuestions.md

 - How to maintian session in HTTP?
 	HTTPSession?
 	There is something called SpringSession in Spring framework which can be used to creating a ID to every user.
-So It aatahc that ID to particular user.
+So It aatached that ID to particular user.

 - When I hit a req I got response in XML,I want it  in JSON, how to modify the request to get that?
 	You need to use Use the Accept: application/json in HTTP Header.
 	HTTP Headers are not part of URL.

-	* Ome way to do is use Application/Json in Postman or change the API to produces application.json
+	* One way to do is use Application/Json in Postman or change the API to produces application.json

 - Custom Datatype?